peta909/CreateProcess/README.md

 # Kernel Debugging
 Using Kernel Debugger we could track the "life" of the EProcess struct of the child process.
 The EProcess struct of a process is only removed when all handles to the process is closed.

+# FYI
+The code was written and compiled using VS2017 Professional.
+Drop me a qns/comment at peta909@hotmail.com :)